cbeck88/visit_struct/README.md

 The appveyor build tests against MSVC 2015, it is believed to be fully supported.

-For MSVC 2013, the basic syntax is supported, but I don't believe the intrusive syntax can work without `constexpr` support.
+For MSVC 2013, the basic syntax is supported.
+I haven't tested the intrusive syntax there.
 Again, patches welcome.

 Much thanks again to Jarod42 for significant patches related to MSVC support.